LoneDev6/Wiki-ItemsAdder/developers/java-api/events.md

 ### FurniturePrePlaceEvent

-Called before a simple furniture is placed — cancel here to avoid unnecessary processing.
+Called before a simple furniture is placed.
+Cancel to avoid unnecessary processing.

 ### FurniturePlacedEvent